-PacificSource is the health insurance provider to graduate employees at OSU.
+- PacificSource is the health insurance provider to Graduate Employees at OSU.
 Partners and dependents are able to enroll as well.
-This is the link to the full medical and vision benefits handbook, dental coverage, and a quick summary.
+Read through a quick summary of your healthcare coverage or check out the full medical, vision, and dental benefits handbook.

-You may find it useful to activate and check out your PacificSource InTouch profile at this link.
+You may find it useful to activate and view your PacificSource InTouch profile at this link.
 This is your online portal for your health insurance information, including coverage and benefits explanations for every visit you make.
 You can use it to print new ID cards, download useful documents, view deductibles, find service providers in-network, and more.

 CGE Structure and Contract Gains

-From members come elected department stewards, as well as caucuses and committees that guide and inform all the union does.
-These groups inform the executive council, a team of elected leaders who maintain operations and long-term plans.
-Staff are supervised by the executive council, but hold no decision making authority.
+Members elect department stewards, and members can form/join caucuses and committees that guide and inform all the union does.
+These groups inform the Executive Council, a team of elected leaders who maintain operations and long-term plans.
+Staff hold no decision making authority and are supervised by the Executive Council.

-Members like you set the priorities we have fought for and won as employees.
-Everything from healthcare, fee coverage, tuition waivers, transparent and competitive salaries, protections for international and LGBTQIA2+ employees, and a formal legal process to resolve workplace issues all came from members like you.
-Join your union to keep us pushing for improvements for employees today and into the future.
+Members like you set the priorities we have fought for and won as employees!
+Everything from healthcare, fee coverage, tuition waivers, transparent and competitive salaries, protections for international and LGBTQIA2+ employees, hardship funds, and a formal legal process to resolve workplace issues all came from members like you.
+Join your union to keep us pushing for improvements for employees today and into the future!

 Join Your Union - Membership Info